katholiek-onderwijs-vlaanderen/sri/README.md

 ## Algorithms
 Implementations can expose various algorithms as a POST operation.
 The input and output of such an algorithm call SHOULD be JSON documents.
 Besides this the server can choose the content of those documents.

+## Advice

+Clients are advised to strive to use the [“Hypermedia as the Engine of Application State”][hateoas] principle as much as possible.

 [roa-book]: http://www.crummy.com/writing/RESTful-Web-Services/
 [roy-fielding]: http://www.w3.org/TR/webarch/#information-resource